-The act requires the Tax Commissioner to serve a copy of the final determination on the applicant that filed the appeal and on the county auditor, by personal service or by certified mail.
-The applicant may appeal the final determination to the Board of Tax Appeals.
+The bill requires that the Tax Commissioner serve a copy of the final determination on the applicant that filed the appeal and on the county auditor, by personal service or by certified mail, in the manner provided under continuing law.
+The applicant may appeal the final determination to the Board of Tax Appeals following the procedures set forth in continuing law.